ThatGuyJustin/GamesKeeper/README.md

 * [Without Any Permissions](https://discordapp.com/oauth2/authorize?client_id=594004184018190337&scope=bot&permissions=0)

 ### Permissions Breakdown
-- Manage channels is needed to create game channels
+- Manage channels is needed to create game channels.
-- embed/attach files for help command/any misc files that need to be sent.
+- Embed/attach files for help command/any misc files that need to be sent.
-- Add reactions which some games depend on
+- Add reactions which some games depend on.
-- Manage messages to remove command messages
+- Manage messages to remove command messages.
 - External Emojis is needed because almost all emojis used are custom.

 ## Team
 * Justin#1337
-> Lead Developer (Connect 4/Base bot)
+> Lead Developer (Connect 4/Base Bot)
 * Nadie#0063
 > Developer (Hangman/Database)
 * Rina#5040
-> Developer (2048)
+> Developer (Tic-Tac-Toe)
 * Zeboto#0001
 > Developer (Uno)
 * joaoh1#3657
-> Artist (Maker of the Ultimate Assets Pack)
+> Designer (Maker of The Ultimate Assets Pack)

 ## Testers